 Many people fear using color schemes that include darker colors, but if you know how to choose them they can provide your website with a great look.
-Using a white background remains the safest bet when building a website (take a look at Amelia), but a dark background is a much better aesthetic choice when the website is meant to transmit something, to generate emotion.
+Using a white background remains the safest bet when building a website, but a dark background is a much better aesthetic choice when the website is meant to transmit something, to generate emotion.

 Is either this reason or the designer simply wants to come up with a design that is unconventional and personalized for the brand he is working with.
 Staying away from using a dark background is a mistake, considering the many design opportunities such a theme gives you.
 Here are some more details about this topic:

 - What you should know about dark backgrounds

 - The benefits of using a dark background

 - When you should use a dark background

 - When you shouldn’t use a dark background

 - A few examples of dark background websites

 - Dark backgrounds you can use for your website

 A dark background might change the perception of the visitor.
 The best condition for using one if the content which is present on the website is less text-oriented, meaning that the visual effect of the website is much more important than the written part of it.